xyrui/HWnet/README.md

 3. Save the training dataset in path "dataroot"(your own data path).

 ## Testing DATASET
-Please refer to "data" file for create your own test data.
+Please refer to "data" file for creating your own test data.
 The noise generation methods in "data/utils" file are in consistent with those in "lib.py".